2017-usfca-biol-395/cjnoack-week07-homework-R-and-Rmarkdown/Analysis_of_BLAST_Results.md

 ![](Analysis_of_BLAST_Results_files/figure-markdown_github-ascii_identifiers/histograms-for-female-and-male-pident-1.png)![](Analysis_of_BLAST_Results_files/figure-markdown_github-ascii_identifiers/histograms-for-female-and-male-pident-2.png)

-In **Figures 1 and 2**, we see the overall percent identity match for female and male skin samples.
-Noticeably, the female percent identity match is much larger than males.
-This is curious, so we decided to see which skin-associated microbrial communities were more common for both females and males.
+In **Figures 1 and 2**, we see the overall percent identity match frequency for female and male skin samples.

 ### Top 3 Species Shown in Females